Wondering how to navigate the holidays when you work for yourself? Read on for useful tips on how to get through the festive period as a freelancer.

 If you decide to grant yourself a much-needed break, plan ahead and save some funds for a bit of time off.
 Make sure in the run up to inform everyone you’ll only be available for emergencies.
 Stress exactly what qualifies as an emergency, though, as sometimes clients have different opinions about what’s really urgent!

 It’s best to make a rule for yourself to only check your phone or email once a day over the key holiday dates.
 That way, you’re not neglecting anything important, but you’re also not encouraging yourself to work when you really don’t need to.

 The holidays are probably the one time of year you can guarantee clients aren’t going to be calling incessantly.
 Make the most of the quiet period and give yourself a proper holiday!

 Just as much as you should plan ahead for work, you should also plan your social life.
-Organise a few gatherings for friends and family, but also check out if there are any freelancer meetings such as Christmas parties or networking events – it’s a perfect time to mingle with other people in the same position as you.
+Organise a few gatherings for friends and family.

 Recharge your creativity

 The downtime of the holiday period is the perfect time to start thinking about the next year, and to spark your creativity.
 Dedicate a couple of days (and only a couple!) to dreaming about what the next year can bring.